MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

    :::image type="content" source="media/pay-as-you-go-powerapps-edit.png" alt-text="Select Edit pay-as-you-go billing":::

-   If pay-as-you-go is not enabled for an environment and you have the right permissions (shared under the **Billing policy** section), you'll see the following experience and can easily set up pay-as-you-go using the steps below.
+   If pay-as-you-go is not enabled for an environment and you have the right permissions (shared under the **Billing plan** section), you'll see the following experience and can easily set up pay-as-you-go using the steps below.

 2. Select **Set up pay-as-you-go** to connect your Azure subscription to this environment.